 Emmanuel Kreike

-Emmanuel Kreike, a citizen of the Netherlands, has a Ph.D. in African history from Yale University (1996) and a Dr. of Science (PhD) in Tropical Forestry from the School of Environmental Sciences, Wageningen University (2006), the Netherlands.
+Emmanuel Kreike, a citizen of the Netherlands, holds a PhD in African history from Yale University (1996) and a Dr. of Science (PhD) in Tropical Forestry from the School of Environmental Sciences, Wageningen University (2006).
 His research and teaching interests focus on the intersection of war/violence, population displacement, environment, and society.
-He is particularly interested in how violence (including, for example, colonial conquest, the apartheid wars, slave raiding) and ensuing forced migration led to the destruction of human landscapes and how people rebuild lives and livelihoods in often alien environments.
-He has taught courses in African history and environmental history at Princeton University as well as courses in forestry and environmental sciences in Namibia and South Africa.
+He is particularly interested in how violence (including, for example, colonial conquest, liberation and civil wars, and slave raiding) and the ensuing forced migration led to the destruction of human landscapes and how people rebuild post-conflict lives and livelihoods in often alien environments.
+He has taught courses in African history and environmental history at Princeton University as well as courses and workshops in forestry and environmental sciences in Namibia and South Africa.

-His publications include Re-Creating Eden: Land Use, Environment, and Society in Southern Angola and Northern Namibia (Heinemann, 2004) and Deforestation and Reforestation in Namibia: The Global Consequences of Local Contradictions (Brill and Markus Wiener, 2010).
-With William Chester Jordan he edited Corrupt Histories (University of Rochester Press, 2004).
+Kreike’s publications include Re-Creating Eden: Land Use, Environment, and Society in Southern Angola and Northern Namibia (Heinemann, 2004); Deforestation and Reforestation in Namibia: The Global Consequences of Local Contradictions (Brill and Markus Wiener, 2010); Environmental Infrastructure in African History: Examining the Myth of Natural Resource Management in Namibia (Cambridge, 2013); and Scorched Earth: Environmental Warfare as a Crime against Humanity and Nature (Princeton, 2021).
+He co-edited Corrupt Histories (University of Rochester Press, 2004) with William Chester Jordan.

-He has conducted field and archival research in Angola, Mozambique, Namibia, Mozambique, and Senegal and archival research in various Dutch archives, including the West India Company Archive (WIC), the archive of the Dutch Possessions on the Coast of Guinee (NBKG), the Colonial Archive on the Netherlands-Indies (Aceh collections) and the archives of of a range of 16-17th century regional waterboards and regional rural entities (often referred to as quarters or kwartieren).
+Kreike has conducted oral history and archival research in Cuba, Nigeria, Angola, Namibia, Mozambique, South Africa, and Senegal, and archival research in France and Italy as well as in twenty Dutch national, regional, and local archives, including the West India Company Archive (WIC), the archive of the Dutch Possessions on the Coast of Guinee (NBKG), and the Colonial Archive on the Netherlands-Indies (Aceh collections).

 Further information on this research can be found through the following links: